microsoft/TypeScript-wiki/Debugging-Language-Service-in-VS-Code.md

 b.
 Edit `extensions/typescript/src/typescriptServiceClient.ts`, setting the port to an open one.

 2) Update launch.json with an option to attach to the node instance, with sourcemaps from your `built/local` folder.

-You can use this option as a template:
+Template for older VSCode:
 ```
 		{
 			"name": "Attach to TS Server",